 The medical insurance program is a comprehensive major medical program, which includes a pharmacy plan and, if elected, dental and vision coverage.
 Multiple plan options are available and dependent coverage is available for families of employees, with ATSU sharing the cost of premiums.
-To verify which providers are in the Anthem network, visit www.anthem.com.
+To verify which providers are in the Cigna Network PPO, visit www.mycigna.com.
 The plan document is available on the portal under Departments/HR/HR Home/Benefit Information.
 An employee is eligible on the first day of the month following date of hire.
 If an employee experiences a qualifying life event, as defined by the Department of Labor, the employee must contact Human Resources within 31 days to make applicable changes.